 With tile-clad stone walls, high ceilings and antique furnishings, this small and friendly hotel in an 1890s building opposite one of the East Jerusalem bus stations can rightfully claim boutique status.
 The vine-covered courtyard restaurant is a lovely spot for dinner in warm weather.

 I love this hotel, because the rooms are amazing.
+And their stories are amazing too, especially when you cant sleep.

 - St George’s Guesthouse (02-628 3302; firstname.lastname@example.org; 20 Derekh Shchem (Nablus) Rd; standard s/d US$110/150, deluxe s/d US$150/180, Map)